ionic-team/capacitor-site/pages/docs/v3/basics/workflow.md

 ```

 > You can subscribe to the [Capacitor repo](https://github.com/ionic-team/capacitor) to be notified of new releases.
 At the top of the repository index, click **Watch** -> **Releases only**.

+## Hooks

+Need to tie into the capacitor cli command events?
+Check out the [hooks here](/cli/hooks.md).